Rijeka HarbourRijeka , Croatia

 Live webcam will take you to the Rijeka Marina, showing online a magnificent stretch of the sea coast with impressive buildings.

-Rijeka is a vibrant city with Habsburg architecture, beautiful coastlines and seafront promenades, as you can see on this live stream.
+Rijeka in live camera is a vibrant city with Habsburg architecture, beautiful coastlines and seafront promenades, as you can see on this live stream.
 Due to its location on the shores of Kvarner Bay, Rijeka is known as the “gateway to the Croatian islands”.

 Rijeka is the third largest city in Croatia after Zagreb and Split.
 It is located on the shores of Rječina River in the Adriatic Sea.